jakebrehm/multitooner/readme.md

 ## How can I get this set up?

-Very soon, I'll release a frozen build of the project, but for now, clone this repository via the command
+I'll release a frozen build of the project very soon, but for now, clone this repository via the command

 ```
 git clone https://github.com/jakebrehm/multitooner.git